heitzmann/gdstk/README.md

 The source files can be found in the _docs_ directory.

+## Instalation via Conda

+Windows users are suggested to install via [conda](https://www.anaconda.com/) using the available [conda-forge recipe](https://github.com/conda-forge/gdstk-feedstock).
+The recipe works on MacOS and Linux as well.

 ## Installation from source

 The C++ library is meant to be used straight from source.